 In 2011, Texas Gov. Rick Perry issued a veto against Texas House Bill 242, which would have banned texting while driving.
-Perry said supported measures that make Texas roads safer for everyone.
+Perry said he supported measures that make Texas roads safer for everyone.
 But he refused to “micromanage the behavior of adults“.
 This has created a complicated map of legal and illegal cell phone use in Texas.

-This confusing map of Texas laws will not change in a near future.
-The current Texas Governor, Greg Abbott, shares the current governor’s dislike of further distracted driving legislation.
-Meaning, Texas will be left with a patchwork of local ordinances to confuse drivers for a long time.
+Unfortunately, this confusing map of Texas laws will not change in a near future.
+The current Texas Governor, Greg Abbott, shares the previous governor’s dislike of further distracted driving legislation.

 Summary of Texas Cell Phone Laws

 1. There is no statewide law banning the use of cell phones while driving for all drivers.

 2. Drivers with learner’s permits are prohibited from using handheld cell phones in the first six months of driving.
 If over 18, drivers may use hands-free cell phones.

 3. Drivers under the age of 18 are prohibited from using all wireless communications devices.